Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

     $ git clone git@github.com:Sciebo-RDS/Sciebo-RDS

-Then we prepare our [values.yaml](values.yaml) configuration file for the k8s environment.
+Then we prepare our [values.yaml](values.yaml) configuration file to build the k8s environment with helm.
 The provided file should only need edition to add the `global.domains` for OwnCLoud and NextCloud, and the OAuth2 client IDs and secrets for zenodo and/or OFS, as we will see below.